 |Where I stayed

-I am lucky enough to have a Polish friend.
+I am lucky enough to have a Polish friend for most of my stay in Poland.
 So I didn't need to find many places to stay.
 I will say the following place was very clean and cheap.

 . ul.
 Mazowiecka 3a, 30-019 Krakow